Japanese Pickles Recipe. Kim Chi and Regular Pickles Variations

 For regular pickles: This is the way we eat them in Morocco.
 No forcing the vegetables down.
 Place all ingredients in a large jar, add your favorite spices in a small cheesecloth bag (peppercorns, coriander seeds, cumin seeds, garlic slices etc), add water to cover, and shake vigorously to combine.

-½ small head green cabbage, diced about 1 inch
+½ small head green cabbage, or 1 medium nappa cabbage, diced about 1 inch

 2 large carrots, diced about 1 inch